List of churches in the Archdiocese of Boston

 This is a list of current and former Roman Catholic churches in the Archdiocese of Boston in Massachusetts in the United States.
 The archdiocese includes more than 300 churches.
 The cathedral church of the diocese is the Cathedral of Holy Cross in Boston.
 The oldest church in the archdiocese is the Church of the Immaculate Conception in Salem, dedicated in 1857.

-The archdiocese is divided into five regions.
+The archdiocese is divided into five pastoral regions, each headed by an episcopal vicar.